nflechner/nadjaflechner.com/main.md

 ## Outside of work {#outside-of-work style="color: #34495e; border-bottom: 2px solid #3498db; padding-bottom: 5px"}
 I enjoy listening to music, so I go to concerts and festivals quite regularly.
 I listen to many genres, but my current two favorites are reggae and trance.

 I like travelling too, so I try to visit new places when I can.
-Some favorites are Scandinavia, Australia, and Zimbabwe.
+Some favorites are the Nordics, Australia, and Zimbabwe.

 Nature is nice too, and I mostly enjoying running, hiking, and snowboarding.
 Most recently I have gotten into splitboarding.